Home DM News History of the Sapphire Stone

 In the 12th Century, the sapphire was known as the most suitable stone for ecclesiastical rings.
 The Cingalese believed that the star sapphire acted as protection and a shield against witchcraft.
 It was believed that by simply seeing this precious stone, luck and good omen would come your way.

 The admiration and appreciation of Sapphires have lasted centuries, with celebrities, royals and worldwide communities investing in Sapphire Jewellery as a symbol of loyalty, romance, kindness, wise judgement and truth.
 In modern times, the sapphire grew infamous when Prince Charles gifted a Sapphire engagement ring to Lady Diana in 1981 who captivated the world with her integrity and charm.
-In more recent times, the Shappire is now given as a September birthday gift as well as a 45th anniversary.

 What does the sapphire stone symbolise?